SimonBlanke/Hyperactive/docs/overview.md

 ### Experimental Algorithms

-?> The following algorithms are of my own design and, to my knowledge, do not yet exist in the technical literature.
+?> **Disclaimer:** The following algorithms are of my own design and, to my knowledge, do not yet exist in the technical literature.
 If any of these algorithms already exist I would like to ask you to share it with me in an issue.

 **Random Annealing**